piercing-index/cloud-vulnerabilities/README.md

 ### The vulnerability is cross-tenant

-Only questions A1,A2,A7 and A8 matter for the PI rating: questions A1 and A2 are purpose-built for cross-tenant vulnerabilities, while questions A7 and A8 are miscellaneous questions applicable to all vulnerabilities.
+Only questions A1,A2,A7, A8 and A9 matter for the PI rating: questions A1 and A2 are purpose-built for cross-tenant vulnerabilities, while questions A7-A9 are miscellaneous questions applicable to all vulnerabilities.

 For a cross-tenant vulnerability, the vector must be formed as such:

 ```
-PI:version.subversion/A1:val_A1/A2:val_A2/A7:val_A7/A8:val_A8
+PI:version.subversion/A1:val_A1/A2:val_A2/A7:val_A7/A8:val_A8/A9:val_A9
 ```

-The AWS ECR cross-tenant vulnerability, for example, is attributed the following vector in PI version 1.5:
+The AWS ECR cross-tenant vulnerability, for example, is attributed the following vector in PI version 1.6.1:

 ```
-PI:1.5/A1:20/A2:1/A7:1.1/A8:1.1
+PI:1.5/A1:20/A2:1/A7:1.1/A8:1.1/A9:1
 ```

 ### The vulnerability is not cross tenant

-In this case, only questions A3 to A8 matter: questions A3 through A6 pertain to same-tenant vulnerabilities, while A7 and A8 apply to all vulnerabilities.
+In this case, only questions A3 to A9 matter: questions A3 through A6 pertain to same-tenant vulnerabilities, while A7 to A9 apply to all vulnerabilities.

 For same cross-tenant vulnerability, the vector must be formed as such:

 ```
-PI:version.subversion/A3:val_A3/A4:val_A4/A5:val_A5/A6:val_A6/A7:val_A7/A8:val_A8
+PI:version.subversion/A3:val_A3/A4:val_A4/A5:val_A5/A6:val_A6/A7:val_A7/A8:val_A8/A9:val_A9
 ```

 For example, here is the vector of the Azure logic App same-tenant vulnerability in PI version 1.4: